zestyxyz/relay/README.md

 - [Install Docker for your system](https://docs.docker.com/engine/install/)
 - Copy `.env.sample` to `.env` and fill in the fields as appropriate
+  - Make sure your DB URL points to postgres:5432 and not localhost:5432.
 - Run `docker compose up -d` to spin up the necessary containers.

 ### Non-Docker